 Supervisors and managers have a responsibility to prevent harassment and discrimination.
-All supervisors and managers who receive a complaint or information about suspected discrimination, observe what may be harassing or discriminatory behavior, or for any reason suspect that harassment or discrimination is occurring, are required to report such suspected harassment to the Chief Operating Officer or the Vice President of Human Resources.
+All supervisors and managers who receive a complaint or information about suspected discrimination, observe what may be harassing or discriminatory behavior, or for any reason suspect that harassment or discrimination is occurring, are required to report such suspected harassment to the Chief Operating Officer or the Human Resources department.
 Managers and supervisors should not be passive and wait for an employee to make a claim of discrimination.
 If they observe such behavior, they must act.